blahblahblah589/portfolio-project-5/README.md

 # Butterfly and Moth Classification Model
----

 ## Dataset
----
 - The dataset was taken from [Kaggle](https://www.kaggle.com/datasets/gpiosenka/butterfly-images40-species).
 - It provided 13,094 images of butterflies and moths, distributed among 100 different species.
 - The dataset came with a train, test, validation set up but the ratios of the three folders was unnaceptable for the training of a CNN.
 I therefore retistributed the data to 70:20:10, respectively.
 - The folder names were also restructured to reflect the standard set up.

 ## Business Requirements
----
 1. Determine the population distribution, based on current data.
 2. Provide average image, image veriability, and image montage for each species classification as a quick reference for researchers in the field.
 3. Create an ML model that can classify 100 different species of butterflys and moths with 75% accuracy; a high benchmark for such a complex model.

 ## Hypotheses and Validation of Hypotheses
----
 - Present a visual average of each classification, and determine whether this can assist in educating researchers in collecting the data.
     - Given the variations in the image composition for each datapoint, the average image did not provide the required detail to researchers to use when trying to classify an image manually.
-- Present a visual varience of each classification, and determine if this can assist in educating researchers in diferenitating between species.
-    -
 - Create an image montage of random selections of each classification, for reference.
     - Going forward, researchers will be able to use the dashboard to produce an image montage fo a selected species.

 ## ML Business Case
----
 - The butterfly and moth classification model is to be used in classifying images of butterflies or moths provided by researchers and members of the public.
 The aim is to, over time, develop a strong understanding of species distribution and population over a specified area; the concern that brought this model to life was biodiversity but has obvious use cases for ecology and etemology requirements.
 - The aim is to provide the model that can perform such tasks with an accuracy rate of 75%.
 - The model output is a probability rating of each image belonging to each label (species).

 ## Model Description
----
 - The Convolutional Neural Network (CNN) will be made up of 14 layers:
 - Five pairs of convolutional and pooling layers.
 - A single flatten layer.